-The Legislature recently enacted legislation that will enable the County to participate in Commercial Property Assessed Clean Energy (C-PACE), an innovative financing solution that helps commercial and not-for-profit building owners reduce energy waste and save money by undertaking energy efficiency and renewable energy improvements.
-The program will give responsible Sullivan County business owners and not-for-profit entities access to capital for building improvements in the form of loans.
+The Legislature is currently considering legislation that would enable the County to participate in Commercial Property Assessed Clean Energy (C-PACE), an innovative financing solution that helps commercial and not-for-profit building owners reduce energy waste and save money by undertaking energy efficiency and renewable energy improvements.
+The program would give responsible Sullivan County business owners and not-for-profit entities access to capital for building improvements in the form of loans.
 Those loans would then be repaid on the property's tax bill based upon operational savings achieved as part of the project.
-It is my intent to direct County staff to work with our economic development partners to structure a program that best fits the needs of Sullivan County and its business community.
+Upon enactment of this legislation it is my intent to direct County staff to work with our economic development partners to structure a program that best fits the needs of Sullivan County and its business community.